quixio/quix-samples/python/destinations/hivemq/README.md

 Create a [Quix](https://portal.platform.quix.io/signup?xlink=github) account or log in and visit the Connectors to use this project.

-Clicking `Deploy` on the Sample, deploys a pre-built container in Quix.
+Clicking `Deploy` on the connector, deploys a pre-built container in Quix.
 Complete the environment variables to configure the container.

 Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.